 Education and training

 Kindergarten to Grade 12

 Alberta has an excellent education system, with many options based on language or religion.
 Schooling is free from kindergarten to Grade 12.
 It is required from ages 6 to 16.
-Catholic and Francophone options are available.
-Alberta teachers encourage leadership, create a love of learning, and instil confidence and pride in their students.
+Catholic and Francophone options are also available.
+Alberta teachers encourage leadership, create a love of learning, and instill confidence and pride in their students.